 Epidemiology

 Chronic Tics disease (TD), including Tourette syndrome (TS), is recognized to have a M:F ratio estimated to be approximately 2:1 to 5:1, up to 10:1229–236.
+The different M:F ratio across studies might be related to differences in the used methods.
+Eremberg et al. 229 performed an epidemiological study using a questionnaire on 99 TS patients.
+Jankovic et al. 230 studied 112 TS patients with detailed neurological examination collecting several phenotypes of TS.
+Comings et al. 231 described a larger cohort of 250 consecutive cases seen over a period of 3 years and this gave the opportunity to observe changes of the clinical features over a specific interval of time.
+A similar approach of studying consecutive patients from a TS clinic was adopted by Eapen et al.232 Differently, Freeman et al233 performed a multicentre study including 3500 TS patients.
+These authors confirmed that the male excess occurs in each centre.

 The striking male prevalence in TD patients is consistent across nationalities237.
 The male preponderance seems to decrease in adulthood238, with a females preponderance after the age of 30 reported in German administrative data239.

 Risk factors